YunoHost/doc/pages/01.administrate/04.learn/06.apps/01.catalog/apps.md

 Disclaimers
 -->

-<div class="alert alert-info">The application packaging team will welcome your feedback!
-If you install an app and find issues or possible improvements, do not hesitate to contribute by reporting your issues directly on the corresponding code repositories.</div>
+!!!
+The application packaging team will welcome your feedback!
+If you install an app and find issues or possible improvements, do not hesitate to contribute by reporting your issues directly on the corresponding code repositories.

 !
 Applications flagged as <span class="label label-warning label-as-badge">low quality</span> may be working, but they may not respect good packaging practices or lack integration of some features like backup/restore or single authentication.
 Be cautious when installing them.